obs0lete/PiholeDashboard/README.md

 - `git`

 # Getting started
-You can either host this application on the same Raspberry Pi where Pi-hole is installed, or set this up on a different machine.
+You can either host this application on the same Raspberry Pi where Pi-hole is installed or set this up on a different machine.
 It is recommended to install alongside Pi-hole on the same Raspberry Pi.
 Below are the steps for both.

 ## Install alongside Pi-hole on a Raspberry Pi
 Note: Pi-hole already installs PHP and git, so it can be skipped.
-1. SSH into your Raspberry Pi enter the following to `php-curl`: `sudo apt-get install php-curl`.
+1. SSH into your Raspberry Pi enter the following to install `php-curl`: `sudo apt-get install php-curl`.
 2. Next type in `sudo usermod -aG video www-data`.
 This is needed to fetch temperature data on a Raspberry Pi.
 3. Next type in `cd /var/www/html/`.
 4. Copy the PiHoleDashboard code to your machine: `git clone https://github.com/obs0lete/PiholeDashboard.git piholedashboard`.